 Facility to deposit old notes has been withdrawn.

 Yes, you can withdraw cash against withdrawal slip or cheque subject to limit of ₹24000 in a week (earlier there was a ceiling limit of ₹10000 and weekly limit of ₹20000).
-For current accounts, the limit is ₹100000 per week.
+No limit on current account and overdraft accounts w.e.f.
+1st Feb 2017.

 Also, there are few more amendments with effect from 18.11.2016